shapeblue/hackerbook/cloudstack/2-dev.md

 CloudStack development on Ubuntu:

     $ sudo apt-get install openjdk-8-jdk maven python-mysql.connector libmysql-java mysql-server mysql-client bzip2 nfs-common uuid-runtime python-setuptools ipmitool genisoimage nfs-kernel-server quota

+Older CloudStack versions may require older jdk/jre version, therefore setup, install and learn to use `jenv`: http://www.jenv.be

 The recommended setup is to run MySQL and NFS servers locally on your laptop and the hypervisor in a VM or an external host.
 The CloudStack management and